 Sometimes I get taken back when people ask me what my favorite thing to cook is and it really shouldn’t.
-To set the record straight, my favorite thing to make/cook of all time is pasta; hands down, most favorite thing to make in the kitchen.
-Making fresh pasta dough, for me, is so therapeutic and relaxing, much like making bread dough is.
-Tackling pasta dough can seem a bit daunting but as long as you follow my tips, making homemade pasta will be breeze!
+To set the record straight, my favorite all-time thing to make/cook of all is pasta, hands down!
+Making fresh pasta dough, for me, is so therapeutic and relaxing, much like making bread dough can be.
+Making pasta dough can seem a bit daunting but as long as you follow my tips, making pasta from scratch will be a breeze!

-When I first started culinary school, I was working at a little Italian bistro and among of the many things they made in house, one was pasta.
+When I first started culinary school, I was working at a little Italian bistro and among the many things they made in-house was pasta.
 At the time, I was just a lonely prep cook so I did a lot of the easy, yet mundane tasks.
-Then it came up in conversation between my sous and I that they would like for me to start making their pastas, instead of ordering from their mother store.
-I met with the head chef and began my training on pasta dough.
+Then it came up in a conversation between my sous chef and that instead of ordering from their “mother” store, they would like me to start making their pasta.
+I met with the head chef and began my training on how to make homemade pasta dough.
 Watching his hands working the dough over and kneading it firmly yet gently, entranced me!
 He taught me that you can’t really have a set recipe with pasta dough because there are so many variables that affect the dough.
-The key to making incredible dough: work with your bare hands.
+The key to making incredible dough?
+Work with your bare hands.

 If you want to knead with your hands: